Nathan Healy

 Fort Mill Area Utility Providers

-Fort Mill residents are served primarily by Duke Energy, which charged an average of 12.7¢ per kWh in 2023—below both the state average of 13.70¢ and the national average of 16.0¢.
+Fort Mill homeowners are served by Duke Energy, which charged 12.7¢ per kWh in 2023 — below both South Carolina’s state average of 13.70¢ and the national average of 16.0¢ per kWh that same year.

 Fort Mill Utilities Electricity Rates